 5. Post-Shave – Is just as important as the pre-shave.
 We can’t believe how many men don’t apply an aftershave after doing the deed.
 It’s crazy!
 You need to use cold water on your face (not hot!) to close those pores quickly.
 You will also want to use an aftershave balm or splash to hydrate and chill out the just-shaved skin.
 Shaving dries out your skin so you need to replenish the tender dermis with calming, healing soothers.

 If you follow these 5+ shave tips, we guarantee your shaves will be so much better, and dare we say, something you like to do every single day!
-If you want to try our main shave products take a look at our Shave Essentials Kit below.
+If you're more of a beard guy, or you're looking to ditch the clean shaven look and opt for something more rugged, try our Beard Care Kit.